 Remember that the goal of an automation strategy is to allow your staff to focus on more strategic and meaningful work and appropriately allocate your resources.
 You also want to empower staff in every department and at every level to focus on the work they love, better serve patients, and save lives.

-Therefore, when considering a potential partner, it’s ideal to work with one who shares your vision for the future.
+Therefore, when considering a potential partner, work with one who shares your vision for the future.